xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   v(t) = (beta * v(t-1) + (1-beta) * theta(t)) / (1 - beta^t)
   ```
 - As t becomes larger the `(1 - beta^t)` becomes close to `1`
+- Some people won't bother to use bias correction but just wait for the initial phase pass

 ### Gradient descent with momentum